pgujjula/list-utilities/README.md

 _tsil_ is a new project, but the following features have been implemented and extensively tested:
 * `Data.List.Digit`: Convert integers to a list of digits, and vice versa.
 * `Data.List.Transform`: Filter lists in novel ways, group elements, delete duplicates, and rotate lists by an integer offset.
 * `Data.List.Ordered.Transform`: Diff, union, and intersect ordered lists.
-Also perform complicated merges, including **merging infinite lists of infinite lists**.
+Also perform complex merges, including **merging infinite lists of infinite lists**.
 * `Data.List.Predicate`: Predicates on lists, such as `palindrome`, `allEqual`, `sorted`, and `allUnique`.

-Full documentation can be built with Haddock (See instructions below).
+Full documentation can be built with Haddock (see instructions below).
 Once this package is added to Hackage, documentation will be available there as well.

 ## Installation
 Build and install with [Stack](https://www.haskellstack.org):